michmech/plausibility/README.md

 The `Very` function also sets the new quality's `canHaveVery` to `PFalse` to make sure that, if any further 'very' is added to it, the result will be implausible.

-If a quality has ghe wrong number of 'veries' and is judged implausible, this fact will bubble up the syntax tree and will result in the entire sentence being declared implausible.
+If a quality has the wrong number of 'veries' and is judged implausible, this fact will bubble up the syntax tree and will result in the entire sentence being declared implausible.

 ```
 Foods> p -lang=Eng "this Italian wine is very very delicious" | l -lang=0